sagemath/trac_to_gh/Issue 5846.md

 # Issue 5846: small bug in caching the precision for p-adic L-series

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5846

 Original creator: wuthrich